NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/Ghost Fowl Porridge.md

 This robust porridge—made from a cockatrice distilled into a broth, hot peppers from a demonic source, and various toppings—causes diners to utter a ghostly wail from the intense heat.

-Consuming the porridge grants you a +2 item bonus to saving throws against being [[Conditions/Petrified|Petrified]] for 1 hour.
+Consuming the porridge grants you a +2 item bonus to saving throws against being [[Petrified|Petrified]] for 1 hour.
 You also gain resistance 3 against physical damage for the duration.

 [[Equipment Effects/Effect_ Ghost Fowl Porridge|Effect: Ghost Fowl Porridge]]